zgodongw/expert-system/README.md

 for example if I say "A is true, also if A then B or C", then B and C are undetermined.

 # Features
-Here’s a list of the features the engine to supports.
+Here’s a list of the features the engine supports.

 • "AND" conditions.
 For example, "If A and B and [...] then X"